Senior Drivers in Washington

 When you return to the DOL for another vision test, your vision report will be reviewed.
 If you pass the subsequent DOL vision test, your driver license renewal will be granted (with a corrective lens restriction, if necessary).

-When you apply for a license and at the time of renewing it, you will be asked specific questions about history of loss of consciousness, seizures, or blackout episodes.
+When you apply for a Washington state drivers license and at the time of renewing it, you will be asked specific questions about any history of loss of consciousness, seizures, or blackout episodes.
 If you are found to have a condition which might interfere with driving, you will be asked to undergo a complete medical evaluation.

 Driver Services Department of Licensing PO Box 9030 Olympia, WA 98507-9030